 As the global administrator for your organization, one of your first tasks is to create users in the Office 365 Admin Center.
 This registers users in the system and enables users to be licensed to use services available within the online service environment.
 You decide which service you want your users to have by assigning a license for that service to a user.
 For instructions about creating users in the Microsoft Online Services environment, see Create or edit users in Office 365.
 For instructions about assigning a license to a user, see Assign or remove licenses, or view a list of unlicensed users.

 During your planning phase, you might have identified a set of key administrative roles that you want to fill.
-More information: Plan for Microsoft Dynamics 365 (online) deployment and administration.
+More information: Plan for Microsoft Dynamics 365 for Customer Engagement apps (online) deployment and administration.
 Because the administrative roles provide coverage for administrative tasks when the global administrator is not available, it’s a best practice to assign these roles to users, including assigning the global administrator role to a second user.
 More information: Assigning admin roles and Permissions in Office 365.

 The online service sends an invitation to each user

-Get started administering Microsoft Dynamics 365 (online)
+Get started administering Microsoft Dynamics 365 for Customer Engagement apps (online)